 Everything you need to know regarding Google’s latest cluster of important user experience metrics for Developers and SEOs.

-Core web vitals are the latest bunch of performance metrics from Google that help SEOs and web developers monitor and optimize elements of web page development that have a direct impact on user experience such as page loading speeds, interactivity, and visual stability.
+Core web vitals are the latest bunch of performance metrics from Google that help SEOs, and web developers monitor and optimize web page development elements that directly impact user experiences such as page loading speeds, interactivity, and visual stability.
 The world’s largest search engine has plans to make Core Web Vitals key metrics for SERP ranking as a feature of the Page Experience Update that is scheduled to come into action next year.

-These Core Web Vitals metrics are based on when certain tasks are executed and completed, which includes tasks that are both interactive and visually impacted when these tasks occur, as well as the time it takes for pages to load until they reach stability concerning user experience.
+These Core Web Vitals metrics are based on when certain tasks are executed and completed.
+This includes both interactive and visually impacted tasks when they occur and the time it takes for pages to load until they reach stability concerning user experience.
 What does this mean?
-Simply put it means that score values can alter as users engage with your site.
+Simply put, it means that score values can alter as users engage with your site.
 You score higher when tasks happen quicker across stop-watch time intervals.

 There are three grades that you can get when Google ranks your Core Web Vitals:

 The three key and current metrics that Google uses to rank Core Web Vitals are as follows:

 - What is LCP or Largest Contentful Paint?
 This is the time interval between the beginning of a page-load to when the largest text or image is completely rendered.
 You may see the Core Web Vitals score changing as your site loads and when content becomes visible, but most of the bulk of content remains in the backlog pending.
 This becomes more apparent when internet connection speeds are slow.